 Enable “Save As” in OS X Mountain Lion & OS X Mavericks

-OS X Mountain Lion & Mavericks finally have the option to bring back the much-loved “Save As” feature that was removed from Lion.
-It’s slightly hidden though, and there’s a few quirks with it, but we’ll show you how to access “Save As” and even better, how to have it always be visible by enabling a reasonable keyboard shortcut to use the feature again.
+Mac users with OS X Mountain Lion & Mavericks finally have the option to bring back the much-loved “Save As” feature that was removed from Lion.
+It’s slightly hidden though, and there’s a few quirks with it, but we’ll show you how to access “Save As” and even better, how to have it always be visible by enabling a reasonable keyboard shortcut to use the feature again with a simple keystroke.

 For a one-off “Save As” of the current file in a supported application, just do the following: